peterhinch/micropython-font-to-py/FONT_TO_PY.md

  default fonts are assumed to be variable pitch.
  * -x or --xmap Specifies horizontal mapping (default is vertical).
  * -r or --reverse Specifies bit reversal in each font byte.
+ * -t or --invert Inverts the font color (white text on black background)
  * -s or --smallest Ordinal value of smallest character to be stored.
 Default 32 (ASCII space).
  * -l or --largest Ordinal value of largest character to be stored.
 Default 126.